openvinotoolkit/npu_plugin/src/vpux_compiler/docs/guides/primer_mlir.md

 So far, passes have been described in isolation.
 But during normal compilation, multiple passes are executed in a generally specific order.
 In MLIR, passes are grouped into pipelines and compilation can be done by executing pipelines over input IRs.

-A pipeline may contain either contain passes or other pipelines.
+A pipeline may contain either passes or other pipelines.
 This allows related passes to be grouped by some feature (e.g. optimization pipeline containing only optimizations).

 More information on pipelines can be found [here](https://mlir.llvm.org/docs/PassManagement/#pass-manager).